dodgejoy/vibe-diary/ROADMAP.md

 ## [1.1.0] - 2024-XX-XX

 ### Added
-- React Query integration for caching
+- React Query integration for cachingg
 - Image optimization with WebP
 - Skeleton loaders for loading states
 - Toast notifications for feedback